-- Carry only necessary credit cards and ID.
+- Carry only necessary debit/credit cards and ID.

 - Don’t give out your Social Security number, mother’s maiden name or account information over the phone unless you are sure the caller is legitimate or you initiated the call.

-- Don’t place paid bills in your mailbox for pickup.
+- Don’t place paid bills with checks or payment information in your mailbox for pickup.

 - Have your mail held by the post office if you will be away from home for an extended period.